 The most common case we see by far is in a cooperate environment, where the IT team has setup the firewall to do SSL encryption.

-There is nothing we at Screaming Frog can do to resolve this issue.
+There is nothing we at Screaming Frog can do to resolve this issue for you.

 As this is quite a subtle issue that perhaps IT might not be fully be aware of, you might need to prove this is what is happening.
 Using the following steps, you can enable network logging and see the verification process.